Why is Booking.com asking me to complete a Know Your Partner (KYP) form?

 "Ultimate legal owner of the property"

 The ultimate legal owner is the individual who ultimately owns the property.
 If an individual person owns the property legally, they are the ultimate legal owner.
-If a company owns the property, the person who owns this company is the ultimate owner.
+If a company owns the property, the person who owns the company is the ultimate owner.
 The ultimate owner is the person who is ultimately at the top of the ownership structure.

 "Full name of owner/Full name of owner of management company"